 Later, the king himself had to flee when his deception was known.
 Buddhikarna made Karnasen the king who was the king of Chaudandi later succeeded by king Prithvi Narayan Shah.
 Buddhikarna assumed the title of ‘Rajbhar Samarth’ and became the successor of Vijayapur in 1770 A. D.

 At the same time, the Gorkhali under the leadership of Abhiman Singh attacked Bijayapur.
 King Karnasen knew about the attack but Buddhikarna didn’t think such an attack would take place.

 As it was a mid-year monsoon, and even the Koshi river was flooded.
 He was forced to flee to India as he could not take measures for his defense.
 The king had already fled to India to save his offspring from the attack.

 The Gorkhalis knew this and planned to kill him.
-The local people were always ready to assist in the organization’s work and to give him shelter underground.
+The local people were always ready to assist in the organization’s work and to shelter him underground.
 The Magar priests of the Sens followed him with similar reverence.

-The imagination of the supernatural forces must surely have been aroused upon the person who is seen today in one place and in many places the next day.
+The imagination of the supernatural forces must surely have been aroused in the person who is seen today in one place and many places the next day.
 This kind of man must be worshipped later on by the people.

-In the above book of the Khewa Limbu family, author Lokendra Bahadur Tigela has stated that he was killed by a gun on the spot.
-This is how history has said about the end of Buddhikarna.
+In the above book of the Khewa Limbu family, author Lokendra Bahadur Tigella stated that he was killed by a gun on the spot.
+This is what history has said about the end of Buddhikarna.
 It is alleged that he is Budha Subba because his body was buried on the hill of Bijayapur and his devotees worshipped the place where he was buried.

 Although he was old, he was a tireless warrior.
 In this case, the historical figure of any Kirat tribe was Buddhasubba, while that person can be Buddhikarna.